Long-billed corella

-The long-billed corella or slender-billed corella (Cacatua tenuirostris) is a cockatoo native to Australia, which is similar in appearance to the little corella.
+The long-billed corella, also known as long-billed cockatoo or slender-billed corella (Cacatua tenuirostris), is a cockatoo native to Australia, which is similar in appearance to the little corella.
 This species is mostly white, with a reddish-pink face and forehead, and has a long, pale beak, which is used to dig for roots and seeds.
 It has reddish-pink feathers on the breast and belly.

 Taxonomy

 The long-billed corella does not have any recognized subspecies.
 The first formal written description was by German naturalist Heinrich Kuhl in 1820.
 It is one of several related species of cockatoos called corellas and classified in the subgenus Licmetis within the genus Cacatua, members of which are known as "white cockatoos".

 Description

 The adult long-billed corella measures from 38 to 41 cm in length, has a wingspan around 80–90 cm, and averages 567 g in weight.
 It has a long, bone-coloured beak, and a rim of featherless, bluish skin around the eyes.
 The plumage is predominantly white with reddish feathers around the eyes and lores.
 The underside of the wings and tail feathers are tinged with yellow.